aws-cloudformation/rain/internal/cmd/cc/README.md

 `aws-cloudformation` organization, for example [RDS](https://github.com/aws-cloudformation/aws-cloudformation-resource-providers-rds).
-The `cc deploy` command makes client-side calls to CCAPI endpoints like `CreateResource`, but then CCAPI itself is the one making SDK calls into specific services.
+The `cc deploy` command makes client-side calls to CCAPI endpoints like `CreateResource`, but then CCAPI itself is the one invoking resource providers, which make SDK calls into specific services.

-The following is an excerpt from a blog post: [The history and future roadmap of the AWS CloudFormation Registry](https://aws.amazon.com/blogs/devops/cloudformation-coverage/)
+If you want to learn a bit more about the CloudFormation registry and the history of Cloud Control API, check out this blog post: [The history and future roadmap of the AWS CloudFormation Registry](https://aws.amazon.com/blogs/devops/cloudformation-coverage/)

-If you want to see if a given CloudFormation resource is on the new registry model or not, check if the provisioning type is either Fully Mutable or Immutable by invoking the DescribeType API and inspecting the ProvisioningType response element.
+If you want to see if a CloudFormation resource is on the new registry model or not, check if the provisioning type is either Fully Mutable or Immutable by invoking the DescribeType API and inspecting the ProvisioningType response element.

-Here is a sample CLI command that gets a description for the AWS::Lambda::Function resource, which is on the new registry model.
+Here is a CLI command that gets a description for the AWS::Lambda::Function resource, which is on the new registry model.

 ```